fatahdigital/docco/content/docs/getting-started/installation.en.md

 ### Set up Your Directories

-You'll need a place to store the Hugo executable, your [content][], and the generated Hugo website:
+You'll need a place to store the Hugo executable, your [content](/en/docs/content-and-customization/), and the generated Hugo website:

 1. Open Windows Explorer.
 2. Create a new folder: `C:\Hugo`, assuming you want Hugo on your C drive, although this can go anywhere